microsoft/vscode-docs/docs/python/tutorial-django.md

     ![App home page displaying message from the database](images/django/app-with-message-list.png)

+1. Stop the app when you're done.

 ## Use the debugger with page templates

 As shown in the previous section, page templates can contain procedural directives like `{% for message in message_list %}` and `{% if message_list %}`, rather than only passive, declarative elements like `{% url %}` and `{% block %}`.
-As a result, templates can contain programming errors like any other procedural code.
+As a result, you can have programming errors inside templates as with any other procedural code.

-Fortunately, the Python Extension for VS Code provides template debugging when you have `"django": true` in the debugging configuration.
+Fortunately, the Python Extension for VS Code provides template debugging when you have `"django": true` in the debugging configuration (as you do already).
 The following steps demonstrate this capability:

 1. In `templates/hello/home.html`, set breakpoints on both the `{% if message_list %}` and `{% for message in message_list %}` lines, as indicated by the yellow arrows in the image below:

     ![Breakpoints set in a Django page template](images/django/template-breakpoints.png)

 1. Run the app in the debugger and open a browser to the home page.
+(If you're already running the debugger, you don't have to restart the app after setting breakpoints; just refresh the page.)
 Observe that VS Code breaks into the debugger in the template on the `{% if %}` statement and shows all the context variables in the **Variables** pane:

     ![Debugger stopped at breakpoints in the page template](images/django/template-debugger.png)

 1. Use the Step Over (`kb(workbench.action.debug.stepOver)`) command to step through the template code.
 Observe that the debugger steps over all declarative statements and pauses at any procedural code.
 For example, stepping through the `{% for message in message_list %}` loops lets you examine each value in `message` and lets you step to lines like `<td>{{ message.log_date | date:'d M Y' }}</td>`.

 1. You can also work with variables in the **Debug Console** panel.
-However, Django filters like `date` are not presently available in the console.
+(Django filters like `date`, however, are not presently available in the console.)

-1. When desired, select Continue (`kb(workbench.action.debug.continue)`) to finish running the app.
+1. When you're ready, select Continue (`kb(workbench.action.debug.continue)`) to finish running the app and view the rendered page in the browser.
 Stop the debugger when you're done.

 ## Optional activities